Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 In ancient times when websites were just starting to get larger, people started noticing annoying differences: new additions would cause unexpected changes to existing elements.
 These side effects were dubbed style bleeds.
 CSS inheritance and specificity made this an annoying problem, riddling many stylesheets with [repeated selector hacks](https://www.w3.org/TR/selectors-3/#specificity) and [`!important`](https://developer.mozilla.org/en-US/docs/Web/CSS/important).

-People came up with strict styling strategies to combat style bleeds; [OOCSS](http://oocss.org/), [BEM](https://getbem.com/), [SMACSS](https://smacss.com/), [Atomic design](https://atomicdesign.bradfrost.com/chapter-2/), [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) to name a few.
-They come with the added benefit that they also help structuring components semantically (not Atomic design though, Atomic design is just stupid).
+People came up with (strict) styling strategies to combat style bleeds; [OOCSS](http://oocss.org/), [BEM](https://getbem.com/), [SMACSS](https://smacss.com/), [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) to name a few.
+They come with the added benefit that they also help structuring components semantically.

-I mentioned components; they are a major advantage front-end frameworks brought us.
+Speaking of components; they are a major advantage front-end frameworks brought us.
 In due time all major front-end frameworks would add some form of CSS scoping, rendering all those styling strategies more or less obsolete (although they do add logical structure).

 But what these frameworks were really anticipating was shadow DOM: a technique that allows encapsulation in DOM and CSSOM.